 milk for later use as a bottle-feeding.
 Refrigerated breastmilk should be used within

 4 days after pumping.
-Frozen breastmilk is good for several months in the freezer.
+Frozen breastmilk is good for 6 to 12 months in the freezer.

 It’s important to follow the formula preparation directions exactly as directed on

 the packaging.
 Using too much water can result in poor weight gain.
-It's also important
+Using too little

 Bottles should never be propped up.